hamidadelyar/fsm-chat/README.md

         id: "greetings",
         response: {
             messages: [
-            "Hey there my name is Hamid.
-I'm a software engineer at Accenture", "You can ask me anything from the below questions?"
-            ],
+                "Hello visitor, welcome to my site, what can I help you with?", "You can select from any of the below buttons" ],
             buttons: [
                 {
-                    state: "greetings",
+                    state: "howOld",
                     display: "how old are you?"
                 },
                 {
-                    state: "blog",
+                    state: "blogAbout",
-                    display: "blog"
+                    display: "What is your blog about?"
                 }
             ]
         }